tianqitang1/enrichr-mcp-server/README.md

 Add this server to your MCP client configuration (e.g., `.cursor/mcp.json`):

 #### Basic Configuration (GO Biological Process only)
+With the default configuration the server will query the GO_Biological_Process_2025 library only.
 ```json
 {
   "mcpServers": {